Additivity of derived limits in the Cohen model: systems

-By subtracting $\Phi$ and the projections of $\psi$ in the $n=1$ case, we see that the $n=1$ case is also equivalent to the existence of a $\Psi=\langle \psi_f\,\mid\,f\in X\rangle$ such that $d\Psi=0$ and $\Psi_{\vec f}=^*\Phi_{\vec f}$.
-For general $\Om_{\kappa}$-systems, we cannot hope for this to occur for every $n$-coherent family; however, type $I$ triviality is the sort of triviality which we can extend from small subsets to larger sets.
+For general $\Om_{\kappa}$ systems, we cannot hope for every $n$-coherent family to have a type $I$ trivialization; however, type $I$ triviality is the sort of triviality which we can propagate from small subsets of $\omega^\kappa$ to larger subsets of $\omega^\kappa$.
 Another sort of triviality which can hold, and was used in \cite{ASH}, is the following.

 \begin{defn} Fix $X\subseteq\omega^\kappa$ and a positive integer $n$.
 An $n$-coherent family $\Phi\in K^{n-1}(\overline{G}\upharpoonright X)$ is \emph{type $II$ trivial} if there exists a $\Psi\in K^{n-1}(G\upharpoonright X)$ such that $d\Phi=d\Psi$.
 Such a $\Psi$ is referred to as a \emph{type $II$ trivialization}. \end{defn}